CreativeConnect: Supporting Reference Recombination for Graphic Design Ideation with Generative AI: Results

 \subsubsection{Finding Keywords from the Reference}

 Participants perceived that \sysname{} helped discover valuable keywords from the given reference images.
-As shown in Figure~\ref{fig:survey1}, participants found out that \sysname{} is significantly more useful for discovering valuable elements from the reference that can be used for their ideation (M=6.13, SD=1.31) compared to the baseline system (M=3.75, SD=1.98 / p=0.001, W=0.0).
+As shown in Figure~\ref{fig:survey1}, participants found out that \sysname{} is significantly more helpful in discovering valuable elements from the reference that can be used for their ideation (M=6.13, SD=1.31) compared to the baseline system (M=3.75, SD=1.98 / p=0.001, W=0.0).
 Regarding how \sysname{} and baseline helped with organizing references, the rating was not significantly different, but with a slightly higher average rating for \sysname{} (Baseline: M=4.38, SD=1.96 / \sysname{}: M=5.31, SD=1.58 / p=0.121, W=23.5).

 Usage logs also showed that \sysname{} effectively encouraged participants to explore and extract different keywords.
 In comparing the numbers of the keyword notes that participants left in both conditions using a two-sampled paired t-test, participants with \sysname{} added more keyword notes (M=34.69, SD=10.74) compared to the baseline system (M=13.19, SD=10.53 / p<0.0001, t=5.52).
 Also, as shown in Figure \ref{fig:usagelog}, participants with baseline typically extracted keywords exclusively during their initial sketch, thereafter relying solely on the previously extracted keywords without actively discovering additional keywords.
 In contrast, participants using \sysname{} consistently added more keywords throughout the whole process.
 While they also extracted the most keywords at the beginning, they continued to extract new keywords from references for every new sketch.
-One participant (P15) drew out all the sketches at the end after developing multiple design ideas at once, instead of drawing a sketch immediately after developing each design idea.
-As it cannot be clearly identified which keyword notes correspond to each specific sketch in P15's usage log, this data was excluded only from this analysis, which is about the actions related to each sketching turn.
-The raw usage log data for all participants, including P15, is provided in Appendix \ref{appendix:rawusagelog}.
+One participant (P15) drew all sketches in one go after developing multiple design ideas, instead of sketching immediately after formulating each idea.
+As we cannot match keyword notes with each specific sketch in this case, this data was omitted from this analysis of actions associated with each sketching instance.
+All participants' raw usage log data, including P15, is provided in the Appendix \ref{appendix:rawusagelog}.